 Stanza 1 Critical Analysis of “Full Moon and Little Frieda”

-The poet creates setting of the poem with winter evening; there is no sound except the barking of dog and clanking of bucket.
+The poet sets the setting of the poem as a winter evening.
+There is no sound except the barking of a dog and the clanking of a bucket.
 He addresses his daughter Frieda “you listening to it”.
-The imagery created in first line of the poem pertains to sound; barking of dog and the clank of bucket.
-Second imagery is of “spider’s web” and that too tensed.
-First two images indicate the attentiveness of child; when the child hears them, she concentrates on them.
+Imagery created in the first line of the poem pertains to sound; the barking of a dog and the clank of a bucket.
+The second imagery is of a “spider’s web” and that is too tense.
+The first two images indicate the attentiveness of the child.
+When the child hears them, she concentrates.
 For instance, when a bell is rung in front of a child, she stops crying and concentrates on its sound.
-Similar scene has been depicted in this poem.
-Though in that age child has no awareness yet she unconsciously concentrates on the sounds.
+A similar scene has been depicted in this poem.
+Though at that age child has no awareness yet she unconsciously concentrates on the sounds.

 “you cry suddenly, ‘Moon!
 Moon!’”.

-In a nutshell, this short poem of Ted Hughes is the greatest fan of Geoffrey Chaucer, therefore, he knows how to make pen pictures of natural objects.
-For-fetched metaphors have been used by the poet.
-There is clear description of natural objects.
-When the poet sees his daughter, he predicts her positive future.
-Thus, there is a theme of anticipation in this poem.
-There is also a theme related to love; especially the love between father and daughter and the love between the artist and his art.
-It is rare to find such freedom of line accompanied by appropriateness and inevitability, so that it seems to have a form as tight as a sonnet.
+Ted Hughes is the greatest fan of Geoffrey Chaucer.
+He knows how to make pen pictures of natural objects.
+There is a clear description of nature.
+For-fetched metaphors have also been used by the poet.
+The theme of anticipation is also evident in this poem.
+Themes of relationship and love are also there especially love between father and daughter and the relationship between an artist and his art.
+It is rare to find such freedom of line accompanied by appropriateness and inevitability so that it seems to have a form as tight as a sonnet.
 It follows the technique of onomatopoeia.
-In short, themes, symbols, writing style and perfect images make this poem favourite of Ted HughesHugs.
+In short, themes, symbols, writing style and perfect images make this poem favourite of Ted Hughes.

 - Write a critical analysis of “Full Moon and Little Frieda”.

 - Define the relationship between an artist and art with a critical analysis of “Full Moon and Little Frieda”